-The Berkeley Research Impact Initiative (BRII) provides funding to UC Berkeley authors and publishers to make their publication immediately free to all readers.
-Originally established as a pilot program in January 2008, BRII subsidizes, in various degrees, authors and publishers who choose to make their work open access.
+The Berkeley Research Impact Initiative (BRII) provides funding to eligible UC Berkeley authors to make their publication immediately free to all readers.
+Originally established as a pilot program in January 2008, BRII subsidizes, in various degrees, authors who choose to make their work open access.

 The purpose of the BRII program is to foster broad public access to the work of Berkeley scholars by encouraging the Berkeley community to take advantage of open access (OA) publishing opportunities.
 Open Access literature is free, digital, and available to anyone online.
 With barrier-free access, researchers from anywhere in the world can read the scholarly output of Berkeley authors.
 With this greater readership, OA also has the potential to increase the impact of Berkeley scholarship.

 This initiative covers the article publishing charge (APC) or OA scholarly book or chapter publishing fee for fully open access journals and publications.
 Please note that due to the popularity of the BRII program, we are only able to fund one application per person per fiscal year.

 In order to fund BRII, the Library has some gift funding and has redirected a small amount of collections funds (that is, monies that are normally spent on books, journal subscriptions and other library materials) towards the BRII initiative.
 There is a limited pool of money in the BRII program.
 Should BRII funding be depleted during the course of the year, the program will be suspended for the remainder of the year.

 Yes.
 Similar programs are now in place at most of the UC campuses, Harvard University, the University of North Carolina, University of Wisconsin,University of Calgary, Lund University, University of Tennessee, University of Oregon, University of Nottingham and other UC campuses.
 The Open Access Directory wiki includes a comprehensive list of institutions providing OA journal funds.